Updated on 2024-06-17 GMT+08:00

 3. Download the kubectl configuration file as prompted.
 (If the public IP address is changed, you need to download it again.)

 4. Use the configuration file downloaded in 3 to connect to the cluster.
-For details, see Registering an Attached Cluster over a Public Network or Registering an Attached Cluster over a Private Network.
+For details, see Registering an Attached Cluster (Public Network Access) or Registering an Attached Cluster (Private Network Access).

 Third-Party Cloud Clusters